 Pin2: Trigger.
 The output of the timer depends on the amplitude of the external trigger pulse applied to this pin.
-When a negative going pulse of amplitude greater than $1/3\ V{CC}$ is applied to this pin, the output of the timer high.
+When a negative going pulse of amplitude greater than $1/3 V{CC}$ is applied to this pin, the output of the timer high.
 The output remains high as long as the trigger terminal is held at a low voltage.

 Pin3: Output.
 The output of the timer is measured here with respect to ground.
 There are two ways by which a load can be connected to the output terminal: either between pin 3 and ground or between pin3 and supply voltage $+V{CC}$.
 When the output is low the load current flows through the load connected between pin3 and $+V{CC}$ into the output terminal and is called sink current.
 The current through the grounded load is zero when the output is low.
 For this reason the load connected between pin 3 and $+V{CC}$ is called the normally on load (we will use this for our circuit) and that connected between pin 3 and ground is called normally off-load.
-On the other hand, when the output is high the current through the load connected between pin 3 and $+V{CC}$ is zero.
-The output terminal supplies current to the normally off load.
+On the other hand, when the output is high the current through the load connected between pin 3 and $+V{CC}$ is called the normally off-load.
+On the other hand, when the output is high the current through the load connected between pin 3 and $+V{CC}$ is current through the load connected between pin 3 and supplies current through the load connected between pin 3 and supplies current through the load connected between pin 3 and $+V{CC}$ is zero.

+to the normally off load.
 This current is called source current.
 The maximum value of sink or source current is 200mA.